Your weather: Tropical Cyclone Oma's path still unclear as forecasters wait for latest models

 "Today the North Island is going to be mostly fine, there may be the odd shower around Northland."

-"There is a couple of fronts moving onto the South Island that means heavy rain for the west of the South Island, eastern areas north of Ashburton should be mostly fine."
+"There are a couple of fronts moving onto the South Island.
+That means heavy rain for the west of the South Island.
+Eastern areas north of Ashburton should be mostly fine."

-Tomorrow, weather in the North Island would be much of the same with the same fronts from the South Island will move further north up the country.
+Tomorrow, weather in the North Island would be much the same, with the same fronts from the South Island moving further north up the country.

 Looking ahead, the active front affecting the south of South Island on Tuesday was expected to weaken as it moves slowly northwards on Wednesday.